framer/motion/packages/framer-motion/README.md

 ### 💎 Contribute

--   Want to contribute to Framer Motion?
+-   Want to contribute to Motion One?
 Our [contributing guide](https://github.com/framer/motion/blob/master/CONTRIBUTING.md) has you covered.

 ### 👩🏻‍⚖️ License

--   Framer Motion is MIT licensed.
+-   Motion One is MIT licensed.

 ### ✨ Framer